In this guide, you will find instructions on how to remove the door panel on a Nissan vehicle.

 Auto parts stores and some auto mechanics will often read the codes for your free of charge.
 Call a few near your house to find out if they read check engine light free of charge.

 Why is the check engine light on in my Nissan?

 The most common problems that trigger the check engine light on Nissan vehicles are worn spark plugs, bad oxygen sensor, or loose gas cap.

 While there are hundreds of possible fault codes and issues, here is a list of the most common problems that many Nissan owners face.

 Vacuum Leaks: Most V6 engines have quite complex intake manifolds, with various possible intake vacuum leak points.
-As that will cause lean running conditions, you might experience rough idle, lack of power or hesitation on accelerations.
+As that will cause lean running conditions, you might experience rough idle, lack of power, or hesitation on accelerations.
 Related Codes: P0171 or P0174

 Spark Plugs: A random misfire, especially when the engine is on operating temperature, can be caused by several things.
-In addition to usual spark plugs and ignition coil, a leaking cam cover seals will result in oil contamination to the coil boots.
+In addition to the usual spark plugs and ignition coil, leaking cam cover seals will result in oil contamination to the coil boots.
 Lastly, dirty fuel injectors or intake air leaks can also cause a misfire.
 Related Codes: P0300

 Camshaft Position Sensor: Camshaft position sensors play a key role in engine operation.
 Even the slightest irregularities in sensor readings will cause rough running and loss of power, followed by a 'check engine' light.
 Replacing the affected sensors is the best solution.
 Related Codes: P0340